ThetaDrop Price Hits $0.0015 on Top Exchanges (TDROP)

-ThetaDrop (TDROP) traded 0.3% higher against the dollar during the 24 hour period ending at 12:00 PM ET on July 3rd.
-One ThetaDrop token can currently be bought for $0.0015 or 0.00000005 BTC on major cryptocurrency exchanges.
-ThetaDrop has a total market capitalization of $16.91 million and $614,934.91 worth of ThetaDrop was traded on exchanges in the last day.
-Over the last seven days, ThetaDrop has traded 8.9% lower against the dollar.
+ThetaDrop (TDROP) traded 13.4% lower against the dollar during the one day period ending at 19:00 PM Eastern on July 4th.
+ThetaDrop has a total market cap of $16.46 million and $1.25 million worth of ThetaDrop was traded on exchanges in the last 24 hours.
+One ThetaDrop token can currently be purchased for approximately $0.0015 or 0.00000005 BTC on cryptocurrency exchanges.
+Over the last week, ThetaDrop has traded 10.6% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.